Intel forecast portends weak PC sales

 "Normal seasonal PC demand would show Q3 growth of at least 9 to 10 percent and Intel's guidance is comfortably below that," he said.

-Intel supplies processors for 80 percent of the world's PCs but it has yet to make significant progress in fast-growing tablets or smartphones, products that use chips based on technology from British-based ARM Holdings ARM.L.
+Intel supplies processors for 80 percent of the world's PCs but it has yet to make significant progress in fast-growing tablets or smartphones, products that use chips based on technology from British-based ARM Holdings.

-While the tablet market is still small, demand for the devices is growing much more quickly than for PCs.
-Shipments of tablets including Apple's iPad are expected to grow 90 percent this year, according to IHS iSuppli.

-Samsung Electronics Co Ltd (005930.KS), Texas Instruments Inc (TXN.O) and Nvidia Corp (NVDA.O) make many of the power-efficient processors used in tablets and smartphones.

 Intel is heavily promoting a new category of "Ultrabook" laptops with premium features like solid-state drives that it hopes will add some zest to a PC market that some see as lackluster compared to tablets and smartphones.

-Many analysts are concerned that touch screens and other high-end features on upcoming Ultrabooks, made by Dell Inc DELL.O, Asus (2357.TW), Hewlett-Packard Co (HPQ.N) and others, will make them too expensive for some consumers.
+Many analysts are concerned the touch screens and other high-end features on upcoming Ultrabooks, made by Dell Inc, Asus, Hewlett-Packard Co and others will make them too expensive for some consumers.

 Executives on the conference call suggested Intel has no plan to reduce its chip prices to make Ultrabooks more affordable, a move that would hurt gross margins.